ugetsu/.github/README.md

 # the seminar

-# April 14, Filipe - pencils of conics, (after a conference in UFF - 14:00 or a bit later)
+# April 14, Filipe - pencils of conics,
+(th talk will start after a conference in UFF - last talk at the conference ends at 13:10, so some participants will arrive back to PUC around 14:00 or a bit later)

 ## where: DMAT PUC-Rio, room L866 (Leme building)